 The history of ESG

-The initiative’s purpose was to find creative ways to integrate ESG into capital markets.
+The initiative aimed to find creative ways to integrate ESG into capital markets.

 Reports backed up its effectiveness

-The report made a strong case: integrating environmental, social, and governance factors in capital markets lead to better sustainability, generates positive social impact, and makes good business sense.
+The report made a strong case: integrating environmental, social, and governance factors in capital markets leads to better sustainability, generates positive social impact, and makes good business sense.

-During the same time, the ‘Freshfield Report’ was also drafted by the UNEP/Fi, which displayed how ESG issues are integral in financial valuation.
+At the same time, the UNEP/Fi drafted the ‘Freshfield Report’, which displayed how ESG issues are integral to financial valuation.

-Two of these reports spurred the 2006 launch of the Principles for Responsible Investment (PRI) at the New York Stock Exchange and the establishment of the Sustainable Stock Exchange Initiative the following year.
+Two of these reports spurred the 2006 Principles for Responsible Investment (PRI) launch at the New York Stock Exchange and established the Sustainable Stock Exchange Initiative the following year.

 Steady growth through good results